www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_activity_feed.md

 | activity | An array of events associated with this candidate.
 | visibility* | The visibility setting on the note.
 One of `admin_only`, `public`, or `private`.

 \* - Due to a legacy typo, the response includes the same value as `visiblity`.
-It is safe to ignore this value; but it is maintained for backward compatibility.
+It is safe to ignore this value, but it is maintained for backward compatibility.